Salem State University: Campus

 Salem State University is divided into six unique campuses totaling a land-mass of 115 acres with approximately thirty-three buildings.
 The main campus (North Campus) is located about a mile south of downtown Salem at the intersection of Lafayette Street and Loring Avenue.
 Within short walking distance from north campus is central campus, south campus, the School of Social Work, and the Richard O'Keefe Athletic Center.
 The university also operates a maritime facility at Cat Cove on the Salem harbor; located a mile north of the main campus.

 North Campus

+North Campus is the oldest and largest of the school's four main campuses.
+It contains the school's two largest academic buildings, two out of the school's five residential halls, the school library, the central administration building, the theater, and a campus center.

-North campus is the largest of the five campuses.
-The majority of the university's arts and science programs are housed within the two academic buildings on north campus; the Edward Sullivan Building and Frederick Meier Hall.
-A focal point of North campus is the George H. Ellison Campus Center which houses the career and counseling centers as well as a number of student organizations.
-Freshman resident students are housed on North Campus in Bowditch, with a second housing option being identical building, Peabody.
-Other facilities on North campus include the Frederick E. Berry Library & Learning Commons, North Dining Commons and Sophia Gordon Performing Arts Center.
-The Horace Mann Laboratory School stood on North Campus until 2018, when it was moved to the site of the former Nathaniel Bowditch Elementary School in Salem.
+The majority of the university's arts and science programs are housed within the two academic buildings on North Campus; the Edward Sullivan Building and Frederick Meier Hall.